 The early-season palette at Capitol Reef leans toward purples, yellows, and whites — the cool-temperature bloomers that can handle nights still dipping below freezing.
 Here are some of the species you’re most likely to encounter this month:

 • Sagebrush Buttercup — One of Utah’s earliest spring flowers.
-Bright yellow and cheerful, appearing at the edges of sagebrush flats and in open desert terrain as early as late February in mild years.
+Bright yellow and cheerful, showing up at the edges of sagebrush flats and in open desert terrain as early as late February in mild years.

-• Cryptantha (White Forget-Me-Not) — Tiny white flowers that show up in sandy wash bottoms and open desert flats.
+• Cryptantha (White Forget-Me-Not) — Tiny white flowers in sandy wash bottoms and open desert flats.
 Easy to overlook, genuinely lovely up close.

-• Utah Milkvetch — A striking native with deep rose-purple flowers that begins blooming in late March in sandy desert soils.
+• Utah Milkvetch — A striking native with deep rose-purple flowers that starts blooming in late March in sandy desert soils.
 Look for it along Hwy 24 in good spring years.

 • Cliffrose — A native shrub that produces fragrant cream-colored blossoms in late March and early April.
 Beloved by pollinators and one of the signature plants of the Waterpocket Fold ecosystem.